Sheryl Sandberg: Women are missing “informal mentoring” from senior male execs

-Facebook COO Sandberg spoke to Recode’s Kara Swisher today at the Lesbians Who Tech conference in San Francisco. and surprised some in the audience with her thoughts on #MeToo.
+Facebook COO Sandberg spoke to Recode’s Kara Swisher today at the Lesbians Who Tech conference in San Francisco and surprised some in the audience with her thoughts on #MeToo.

 “We need a world where women don’t get harassed,” she said.
 “But that is not enough.”
 Male executives need to learn to treat women at work in the same way they treat men, Sandberg said.
-Without explicitly saying it, Sandberg suggest that the past year’s wave of sexual harassment revelations haven’t helped matters.

 She said more than 50% of male execs hesitate to take female underlings out for a one-one-one business dinner.
 But it’s vital that women get this kind of informal mentoring, Sandberg said, because it’s part of the grooming process.
 It’s a big part of the reason men get promoted over women.
 “It’s not because they’re more talented,” Sandberg said.